Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

-Since the scaling in \eqref{eq:dia-fre-finetti} is the best possible for general sequences, we have a natural converse for upper bounds on the relative entropy between i.i.d.\ mixtures and exchangeable and extendable sequences, i.e. the bounds cannot scale better than \eqref{eq:dia-fre-finetti}.
+Since the scalings in \eqref{eq:dia-fre-finetti} are the best possible for TV distance for general exchangeable sequences, we have a natural converse for upper bounding the KL divergence between the i.i.d.\ mixtures and the exchangeable and extendable sequences, i.e. the bounds cannot scale better than \eqref{eq:dia-fre-finetti}.

-Recently, there has been an interest in establishing similar results as \eqref{eq:dia-fre-finetti}, but in terms of relative entropy.
-Given that $p(\mathbf{x})$ is the distribution of a $d$-extendable exchangeable sequence $(X_1, \cdots, X_k)$, we wish to upper bound